 From the criminal law perspective, violations that do not involve public officials that exercise public power are investigated by the Public Security Bureau ("PSB") and transferred to the prosecution department of the People's Procuratorate ("Procuratorate") for prosecution.
-Criminal violations involving public officials that exercise public power are now investigated by the Supervisory Commission following the Law on Supervision which took effect on March 20, 2018, with the prosecution being handled by the Procuratorate.
+Criminal violations involving public officials that exercise public power are now investigated by the Supervisory Commission following the Supervision Law, with the prosecution being handled by the Procuratorate.
 The Supervisory Commission may also exert its discretion to investigate the corresponding bribe-offering parties that are not public officials but involved in criminal violations involving public officials.